Donate

 Rep. Shomari Figures · D · Since 2025 · Mobile

 This district exists only because the Supreme Court ruled in Allen v.
 Milligan (2023) that Alabama's maps diluted Black voting power.
 Rep. Figures — the first Black congressman from south Alabama — won the seat in November 2024 in a historic flip, making Alabama the first state with two simultaneous Black House members.
-Now Callais has stripped the legal mechanism that forced the district's creation.
-Republicans are expected to target it for elimination in 2028.
+After Callais stripped the legal mechanism that forced its creation, the Supreme Court on June 2, 2026 (6-3) let Alabama use the 2023 map for 2026 — eliminating AL-02.
+Rep. Figures is now likely to lose the seat.

 What Alabama's Black Districts Have Delivered